aanker/xwordlist/docs/help.md

 #### **--line2word**
 Convert each line of text into a word by stripping out spaces and other non-alphabetic characters, dedupe the list, alphabetize and capitalize every word.
 Remove all words below the minimum word size.
 This is the equivalent of doing the default behavior for all the following options: alphabetize, case, dedupe, minimum, strip.

+To change the default behaviors for any of the items called by `line2word`, see the [Changing Global Settings](#changing-global-settings) section below.

 #### **--word2word**
 Convert blocks of text into individual words delimited by spaces, strip out non-alphabetic characters, dedupe the list, alphabetize and capitalize every word.
 Remove all words below the minimum word size.
 This is the equivalent of doing the default behavior for all the following options: alphabetize, case, convert, dedupe, minimum, strip.

+To change the default behaviors for any of the items called by `word2word`, see the [Changing Global Settings](#changing-global-settings) section below.

 #### **--alphabetize** or **-a** normal (default) | reverse
 Alphabetize the list of words.